hasura/promptql-mcp/README.md

 - 🔍 **Natural Language Data Queries** - Ask questions about your enterprise data in plain English
 - 📊 **Table Artifact Support** - Get formatted table results from your data queries
 - 🔐 **Secure Configuration** - Safely store and manage your PromptQL API credentials
+- 🔑 **Dual Authentication Modes** - Support for both public and private DDN deployments
 - 📈 **Data Analysis** - Get insights and visualizations from your data
 - 🛠️ **Simple Integration** - Works with Claude Desktop and other MCP-compatible clients

+## Authentication Modes

+The PromptQL MCP server supports two authentication modes to work with different DDN deployment types:

+### Public Mode (Default)
+- Uses `Auth-Token` header for authentication
+- Compatible with public DDN endpoints
+- Backward compatible with existing configurations
+- **Use when**: Your DDN deployment is publicly accessible

+### Private Mode
+- Uses `x-hasura-ddn-token` header for authentication
+- Compatible with private DDN endpoints
+- Enhanced security for private deployments
+- **Use when**: Your DDN deployment is private/internal

+You can specify the authentication mode during configuration using the `--auth-mode` flag or `auth_mode` parameter.

 ## Installation